 A major milestone in the dissertation process is the successful defense of the dissertation proposal, Chapters I, II, and III.
 This is the first of the two required Qualifying Tasks for program completion.
-In addition to evaluation, the larger purpose of the defense of proposal is to give an opportunity for the entire Graduate Council to have input into the research design and as preparation for the final defense of dissertation.
+In addition to evaluation, the defense of proposal is preparation for the final defense of dissertation and gives an opportunity for the entire Graduate Council to have input into the research design.